Close up of a fabric-bound book with yellow embroidery at the edging.

 Download the Threads of The Mahābhārata art labels below.

-Art label text (5.3 MB PDF)
+Art label text (5.3 MB PDF), opens in a new window

 Image gallery